Pinhas. Fire and Passion

-What are the of outward passion, idealistic outrage, passionate protest?
-What are the ?
+What are the advantages of zeal, idealistic outrage, passionate protest?
+What are the drawbacks?
 Is zealous action responsible?
 Controlled?
 Where can it go wrong?

 And what are the of quiet principled living?
 And does that temperament, as the poem suggests, hide madness, freedom, imagination and spirit; or possibly, apathy and lethargy?
 Can the non-zealous life be genuinely passionate?

 Pinchas is the quintessential biblical zealot.